mesmere/plantbot/README.md

 Be sure to replace `YOUR-APPLICATION-ID` with your actual application ID from the Bot tab of the developer portal.

+Discord automatically creates a bot role for plantbot, but it puts this new role at the bottom of the role list.
+This means that plantbot will be unable to take moderator action against any user with _any role_.
+Drag the plantbot role up to the top of the role list.

 2. Create a file named `.env` based on the example config [`.env.example`](/.env.example), and fill in values for all of the configuration options.
 You may need to create new channels and roles in order to populate some of the variables, like a `#plantbot-logs` channel or an isolation role.

 3. Run the following to launch plantbot using the latest prebuilt Docker image: